Thailand Education Visa: Studying in Thailand

 How long is the duration of a Thai educational visa?

-When you arrive in Thailand on your Non-Immigrant ED Visa for the first time, you will be given 90 days to stay.
-When you submit your first 90-day report, this will be extended to a year and you must first complete your course registration and pay your tuition fees in full providing the immigration with a school-issued letter verifying this.
-After that, you’ll have to keep sending 90-day reports.
+When you first arrive in Thailand on your Non-Immigrant ED Visa, immigration will initially grant you a 90-day stay.
+Afterwards, upon submitting your first 90-day report, they will extend your stay to a year.
+To achieve this, you must first complete your course registration and pay your tuition fees in full, providing immigration with a school-issued letter verifying this.
+After that, you’ll have to continue sending 90-day reports regularly.

 What countries are the closest to Thailand where students can apply for a student visa?

-You must be enrolled in a full-time educational program that meets the visa’s year-long requirements.
-You may not need to engage in 90-day reporting if you have a multiple entry visa but you must leave and return to Thailand every 90 days.
+If you are studying in Thailand, you must be enrolled in a full-time educational program that meets the visa’s year-long requirements.
+You may not need to engage in 90-day reporting if you have a multiple-entry visa; however, you must leave and return to Thailand every 90 days.
 Most foreigners apply for Non-Immigrant ED Visas in Cambodia (Phnom Penh), Laos (Vientiane), Myanmar (Yangoon) and Malaysia (Penang) which are all located on the border of Thailand.

 The application process for a Non-Immigrant ED Visa in the above countries should take around 2-3 working days and you can re-enter Thailand and unlock your visa as soon as it is approved.